parthshah231/learning_typescript/README.md

 ### Classes

 Classes are blueprints for creating objects in TypeScript.
 They help define the structure and behavior of an object.
-Here's an overview of the components of a class and what you can do with classes:

 #### Components of a Class

 - **Class variables**: Variables that hold data associated with the class.
 They can have different access modifiers:
-   - **Private**: Only accessible within the class.
+   - **private**: Only accessible within the class.
-   - **Protected**: Accessible within the class and its subclasses.
+   - **protected**: Accessible within the class and its subclasses.
-   - **Public**: Accessible from anywhere.
+   - **public**: Accessible from anywhere.

 - **Class methods**: Functions defined within a class that perform specific actions or provide functionality.